code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 Spring Kafka is a [Spring main project](https://spring.io/projects){:target="_blank"}.
 It is developed and maintained by [Pivotal Software](https://pivotal.io/){:target="_blank"}.

-To show how Spring Kafka works let's create simple Hello World example.
+To show how Spring Kafka works let's create a simple Hello World example.
 We will create a sender to produce the message and a receiver to consume the message.

 ## 2. General Project Overview